angarsky/diveintopython/learn/classes/super_class.md

 ## Python 3 Abstract Class

-A Python 3 abstract class is a class that cannot be instantiated and is meant to be subclassed by other classes.
+Abstract class is a class that cannot be instantiated and is meant to be subclassed by other classes.
 The `super()` function is used to access and call methods from a parent or superclass in Python.
 Here are two code examples that illustrate the use of `super()` in Python 3 abstract classes:

 ### Python 3 Abstract Class.
 Example 1